 Hidden deep in woodland above the River Fowey is what remains of Largin Castle.
 It sits on the top of a steep ridge that towers above the Glynn Valley, and is the perfect spot for a defensive structure.
 But Largin was no Roman outpost or ‘motte and bailey’ affair.
 This ‘castle’ was built in the Iron Age, around 800BC – 43AD.

-Largin Castle covers an estimated 4 acres.
+Largin Castle covers an estimated 4 acres and described as a ‘large multivallate hillfort’.
 It has triple ramparts and ditches which surround an oval central enclosure.
 In places these ramparts are as much as 3.5m high.

 Ethnologist J. Forde-Johnston describing hillforts as an “eloquent testimony of the technical ability and social organization of the Iron Age peoples.”
 And the effort taken in their construction is impressive and thought-provoking.
-Ann Preston-Jones, Historic England’s Heritage at Risk Officer for Cornwall described this site as being “arguably of national importance”, despite this it remains unscheduled.
-And as far as I can establish there has also been little or no study of the site either.
+Largin, like so many hillforts, was constructed to take advantage of the natural topography and defence seems to have been the main purpose of its construction.
+Ann Preston-Jones, Historic England’s Heritage at Risk Officer for Cornwall described this site as being “arguably of national importance”, but despite this it wasn’t actually scheduled until June 2020 and as far as I can gather very little study has been made in the area.

 The actual purpose of hillforts is up for debate.
 Indeed the term hillfort is a catch-all phase often used to describe any kind of enclosure or earthworks on the top of a hill or similarly high feature.
 And the term ‘fort’ also assumes some kind of defensive purpose but that may not have always been the case.
 In fact each individual ‘hillfort’ may simply have been built for it’s own specific purpose or need.
 Many were defensive, of course, taking full advantage of the contours of the landscape, but some of these structures may have had more ceremonial or ritualistic uses.
 An idea that has seen little serious investigation.